pretix/pretix/doc/api/resources/orders.rst

    IDs in the ``addon_to`` field of another position.
 Note that all add_ons for a specific position need to come immediately after the position itself.

+   Starting with pretix 3.7, you can add ``"simulate": true`` to the body to do a "dry run" of your order.
+This will validate your order and return you an order object with the resulting prices, but will not create an actual order.
+   You can use this for testing or to look up prices.
+In this case, some attributes are ignored, such as whether to send an email or what payment provider will be used.
+Note that some returned fields will contain empty values (e.g. all ``id`` fields of positions will be zero) and some will contain fake values (e.g. the order code will always be ``PREVIEW``). pretix plugins will not be triggered, so some special behavior might be missing as well.

    **Example request**:

    .. sourcecode:: http